zzsarya/ju-base-notes/README.md

 I want to do my base routine and then go to sleep. gn base
 I bought 2 early access NFTs.
+I tried spinning the spin, but it was a medium luck.